Amit-Weis/Notes/SBI4UW/Unit 3.md

 		- example of a marker is a green fluorescent protien
 		- example of a marker is an antiobiotic resistant gene (if it is succsesefully ressiting a new thing)
 	-

+# Unit test hahahahahahaha
+- Bacterial transformation
+	- (transforming one bacteria by passing a section of dna via plasmids)
+- gel electrophoresis
 -